yetanotherchris/kelpie/README.md

 1. Environments

 ### Iteration 3
+1. Import tool improvements: --update, --copyfiles to only copy files.
+2. Smart re-scanning, journaling the last scan time for each app and server.

+### Iteration 4
 1. Search messages

-### Iteration 3.1
+### Iteration 4.1
 1. Improvements to the dashboard to show server with most errors, removing the average.

-### Iteration 4
+### Iteration 5
 1. Paging

-### Iteration 5
-1. Import tool improvements: --update, --copyfiles to only copy files.
-2. Smart re-scanning, journaling the last scan time for each app and server.